axelerant/mdtt/README.md

 ### Transform plugin

-There could be a scenario where instead of directly storing the data from source, it must be transformed in some way (say, text must be uppercased) before storing it in the destination database.
+There could be a scenario where instead of directly storing the data from source, it must be transformed in some way (say, whitespaces must be stripped) before storing it in the destination database.
 A QA engineer can write their own plugin, to validate the business logic that does the transformation.

 The test case would look like this: